tsgates/arch-wiki-markdown/wiki/Syslinux.md

     # syslinux-install_update -i -a -m

-3. Edit /boot/syslinux/syslinux.cfg.
+3. Create or Edit /boot/syslinux/syslinux.cfg by following

-Note:For this to work with GPT, the gptfdisk package is needed as the backend for setting the boot flag.
+#Configuration.

+> Note:

+-   When you reboot your system now, you will have a Syslinux prompt.
+To automatically boot your system or get a boot menu, you still need to create a configuration file.
+-   If you have just cloned your disk to say /mnt/clone, install syslinux by issuing from the Arch installation medium:

+    # syslinux-install_update.sh -i -a -m -c /mnt/clone

+Manual install

-> Manual Install
+> Note:

-Note: If you are unsure of which partition table you are using (MBR or GPT), you are likely using the MBR partition table.
-Most of the time GPT will create a special MBR-style partition (type 0xEE) using the whole disk which will be displayed with the following command:
+-   If you are unsure of which partition table you are using (MBR or GPT), you can check using the following command

-    # fdisk -l /dev/sda

-or alternatively:

-    # sgdisk -p /dev/sda
+    # blkid -s PTTYPE -o value /dev/sda

-will show "GPT: not present" if it is not a GPT disk.
+    gpt

-Note: If you are trying to rescue an installed system with a live CD, be sure to chroot into it before executing these commands.
+-   If you are trying to rescue an installed system with a live CD, be sure to chroot into it before executing these commands.
 If you do not chroot first, you must prepend all file paths (not /dev/ paths) with the mount point.

 Your boot partition, on which you plan to install Syslinux, must contain a FAT, ext2, ext3, ext4, or Btrfs file system.
-You should install it on a mounted directory, not a /dev/sdXY device.
-You do not have to install it on the root directory of a file system, e.g., with device /dev/sda1 mounted on /boot you can install Syslinux in the syslinux directory:
+You should install it on a mounted directory—not a /dev/sdXY device.
+You do not have to install it on the root directory of a file system, e.g., with device /dev/sda1 mounted on /boot.
+You can install Syslinux in the syslinux directory:

     # mkdir /boot/syslinux
+    # cp -r /usr/lib/syslinux/bios/*.c32 /boot/syslinux/                           ## copy ALL the *.c32 files from /usr/lib/syslinux/bios/, DO NOT SYMLINK
     # extlinux --install /boot/syslinux

+After this, proceed to install the Syslinux boot code (mbr.bin or gptmbr.bin) to Master Boot Record 440-byte boot code region (not to be confused with MBR aka msdos partition table) of the disk, as described in the next section.

-MBR Partition Table
+MBR partition table

 See the main article: Master Boot Record

 Next you need to mark your boot partition active in your partition table.
-Applications capable of doing this include fdisk, cfdisk, sfdisk, parted/gparted.
+Applications capable of doing this include fdisk, cfdisk, sfdisk, parted/gparted ("boot" flag).
 It should look like this:

     # fdisk -l /dev/sda